cerndb/dist-keras/README.md

 Predictors are utility classes which addsa prediction column to the DataFrame given a specified Keras model and its input features.

+### Evaluators

+As the name suggest, an evaluator will evaluate the statistical performance of a Keras model on a dataset.
+Of course, one could use the MLlib evaluation metrics, but the availability of some metrics in different Spark versions might be limited.
+For this reason, we implemented our own evaluation functions.

 ## Known issues

 ### Synchronous algorithms